Omenix-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *14-findthatword Display lines containing the pattern “root” from the file /etc/passwd
 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
 *18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.  *19-AZ is a script that Replace all characters A and c from input to Z and e respectively.
+*20-hiago Create a script that removes all letters c and C from input.
+* 21-reverse this is a scrit used to reverse a string  *22-users_and_homes is a script that displays all users and their home directories, sorted by users